addressnopping/PhoboxNotGay/README.md

-# CLEAN_Phobos_1.9.0-BUILDABLE-SRC
+# PhoboxNotGay

-Buildable src reconstructed from the clean Phobos 1.9.0 jar.
-Full buildable and functional, jar in releases is built from this clean src.
+Phobos 1.9.0 with some new features and optimized